 Getting ready for work can be particularly tough if you have the wrong lighting or inadequate lighting in your bathroom.
 A good bathroom design should include multiple light sources.
-When you’re choosing lighting for your bathroom remodel, you’ll have several options depending on size, layout and style.
+When you’re choosing to light for your bathroom remodel, you’ll have several options depending on size, layout, and style.
 Two bathroom light sources to consider are sconces and mounted fixtures.
-With both source there are various options, below we will discuss the various options for each category.
+With both sources there are various options, below we will discuss the various options for each category.

 The light from your sconce should softly illuminate the room, but still be bright enough for grooming and applying makeup.
 The shade of your sconce is very important because the transparency and hue affect how light is emitted into your space.